awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 ## Platform capabilities<a name="job-definition-parameters-platform-capabilities"></a>

 `platformCapabilities`
 The platform capabilities that's required by the job definition\.
 If no value is specified, it defaults to `EC2`\.
-Jobs run on Fargate resources specify `FARGATE`\.
+For jobs that run on Fargate resources, `FARGATE` is specified\.
 Type: String
 Valid values: `EC2` \| `FARGATE`
 Required: No